jsfiddle/togetherjs/README.md

 What is TowTruck?
 -----------------

-TowTruck is a real-time collaboration service for web sites and applications.
+TowTruck is a service for your website that makes it surprisingly easy to collaborate in real-time.

 Using TowTruck two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together.
 The TowTruck service is included by the web site owner, and a web site can customize and configure aspects of TowTruck's behavior on the site.

+For more information and to see TowTruck in action, visit http://towtruck.mozillalabs.com/

 Using TowTruck On Your Site
 ---------------------------